 In the same token, there are some medicines taken by these chronically ill kids that have a side effect of inhibiting the flow of saliva.
 Once again, this increases the risk of tooth decay and gum problems.

 Vigilance and proper monitoring of the teeth are necessary for patients with special diets and regular maintenance medications.
 Always ask your health care provider what the possible side effects of their proposed treatments are so you can keep an eye out for them.

 Many chronic conditions increase the risk of dental issues, but the prognosis isn’t too bad if parents keep a watchful eye.
 It is vital to work with your dentist to ensure that problems are kept at bay and there are no painful complications.
 Most of all, good oral hygiene habits at home for your child with special needs are necessary in maintaining healthy teeth and gums.

-A FREE Consultation for Anyone Disabilities
+Consultation for Anyone Disabilities

 Dr. Gluck can offer the services of orthodontics to any child and is skilled in dealing with children with disabilities.
 Accordingly, you can contact him and his team for an appointment by using the buttons below.

 2002 Richard Jones Road

 Phone: 615 269 5903

 What do Children with Disabilities do? (at the Orthodontist)

 Dr. Joel Gluck has practiced orthodontics since 1983 when he opened his own office in Nashville.
 He earned his undergraduate degree at Washington University in St. Louis, and his dental degree at the University of Tennessee.
 Dr. Gluck then completed an orthodontic specialty residency at the University of Michigan, one of the top five orthodontic training residencies in the country.
 He also wrote an original thesis and received a Master of Science degree.